AuroraToolkit

 import AuroraCore

-let workflow = Workflow(name: "Example Workflow", description: "This is a sample workflow") {
+let workflow = Workflow(name: "Example Workflow") {

-Workflow.Task(name: "Task_2", description: "This is the second task.") { inputs in
+Workflow.Task(name: "Task_2") { inputs in

-return ["result": "Task 2 completed."]
+return ["result": "Task 2 completed"]

 }